 - Our Easy Read Edition.
 The Easy Read version is split into seven parts.
 Each part has its own glossary, and there is also a separate glossary with all of the terms from every section.
 The Easy Read version uses pictures along with larger text, and has more white space.

-- A Plain-Text Version for either those with vision-related disabilities or those who would prefer a version without accompanying graphics.
-The Plain Text Version is available as one document, or in individual parts.
+- A Plain Language Version for either those with vision-related disabilities or those who would prefer a version without accompanying graphics.
+The Plain Language Version is available as one document, or in individual parts.

 This toolkit made possible by the generous support of The Ford Foundation.